Getting hotter this holiday weekend

 Memorial Day weekend forecast:

-Memorial Day weekend temperatures climb to the lower 90s through Saturday.
+Another hot one for Sunday with highs again in the upper 80s to low 90s.
 We’ll have mostly cloudy skies with a 20% chance of rain Sunday.

 This will be the day it feels humid outside.
 Memorial Day Monday is muggy with a 30% chance of rain.